duanzhao-dz/interpchecker/README.md

 # interpchecker
-InterpChecker is a tool for verifying safety properties of C programs.
-It reduces state space of programs throughout the verification by two kinds of new interpolations as well as the optimization strategies.
-It is implemented upon the open source tool CPAChecker, which is a tool for configurable software verification.
+InterpChecker is a tool for verifying safety properties of Cprograms.
+It reduces state space of programs throughout the verification via two new kinds of interpolations and associated optimizationstrategies.
+The implementation builds on the open-source, configurablesoftware verification tool, CPAChecker.